Nutrition

 Assessment

 The Nutrition Department completes an annual assessment of student learning outcomes.
-Assessment measures are imbedded into coursework and focus on evidence-based knowledge of nutrition and food science, the role of food and dietary patterns in the prevention of disease and promotion of health and wellness, food systems, food policy, and the reading, interpretation and communication of food and nutrition information and research.
-Students complete a capstone research experience in which written and verbal communication skills are assessed.
+Assessment measures are imbedded into coursework and focus on evidence-based knowledge of nutrition and food science, the role of food and dietary patterns in the prevention of disease and promotion of health and wellness, food systems, food policy, and the reading, interpretation, and communication of food and nutrition information and research.
 Seniors in the major are surveyed every three years to assess student perception of the department’s ability to meet specific learning outcomes.
+The learning goals for our nutrition major were revised in 2024 and are as follows:

 What is a professional licensure disclosure?